-NoteOnly use switches in the LAN to which the OpenScape Desk Phone CP phone is connected.
+Only use switches in the LAN to which the OpenScape Desk Phone CP phone is connected.
 An operation at hubs can cause serious malfunctions in the hub and in the whole Network.

-- OpenScape Voice and other SIP server types - An FTP server for file transfer, e. g. firmware, configuration data, application software - A DHCP (Dynamic Host Configuration Protocol) server (recommended). - DLS (OpenScape Deployment Service) for advanced configuration and software deployment (recommended)
+- OpenScape Voice or OpenScape 4000 and other SIP server types - An FTP server for file transfer, e. g. firmware, configuration data, application software - An SNTP time server (required if secure interfaces are used) - A DHCP (Dynamic Host Configuration Protocol) server (recommended). - DLS (OpenScape Deployment Service) for advanced configuration and software deployment (recommended)

 Any secure interface, such as IEEE\802.1x, requires a reliable time source.
 Hence, an SNTP server is essential for these interfaces.
-For additional information see: https://wiki.unify.com/wiki/IEEE\802.1x
+For additional information see: https://wiki.uni-fy.com/wiki/IEEE\802.1x